Kr0wZ/SnapIntel/README.md

 python3 -m pip install -r requirements.txt
 ```

+⚠️ Known issue ⚠️
+If you have difficulties installing `numpy` try to downgrade your python3 version to `python3.8`

 ### Usage

 Simply run the tool using python3 without argument to show the help menu: